ympbyc/sebone/README.md

 anonymous add:azumanga.
 ```

-To remove a model from a collection, send `remove:' message.
+To remove a model from a collection, send `remove:` message.

 ```smalltalk
 anonymous remove:yourModel